Also See Choose Life That You May Live

 "Contending" For The Faith

-Paul used the word apologia on several occasions when different charges were leveled at him.
-For example, when the Jews brought charges against him, Festus knowing that Paul was a Roman citizen, and that Roman law provided for the accused to face his accusers, laid the case before King Agrippa stating
+Paul used the word apologia on several occasion.
+For example, when the Jews brought charges against him Festus, knowing that Paul was a Roman citizen and that Roman law provided for the accused to face his accusers, laid the case before King Agrippa stating

 "I answered them that it is not the custom of the Romans to hand over any man before the accused meets his accusers face to face and has an opportunity to make his defense (Gk. apologia) against the charges.
 (Acts 25:16 NASB)

-An attack on Paul was made by a mob of Jews who thought he was preaching against them, the law and the temple, and even worse, had defiled the temple by bringing Greeks into it.
-(Act 21:28) This uproar was stopped by the Roman commander who gave Paul permission to speak to the crowd.
-The apostle's opening words were
+And when the Roman commander gave Paul permission to speak to the mob of Jews who thought he was preaching against them, the law and the temple, and even worse, had defiled the temple by bringing Greeks into it.
+(Act 21:28)

 "Brethren and fathers, hear my defense (Gk. apologia) which I now offer to you."
 (Acts 22:1 NASB)